In This Section

 Scope of Practice:

 The range of school psychological services are defined in Section 36.
 School psychologists with the SEA credential can provide services in public schools (K-12), early childhood and pre-K settings, and private and charter schools.
-However, Florida also offers a license for school psychologists through the Florida Office of School Psychology that allows for practice in the private sector.
-This requires a passing score on the Praxis II (165); a doctorate, specialist, or equivalent degree in a program primarily psychological in nature (a master's degree in school psychology is acceptable); and successful completion of 3 years of school psychology experience:
+However, Florida also offers a license for school psychologists through the Florida Office of School Psychology that allows for practice in the private sector, with a defined scope of practce under state statute 490.003, Section 5.
+This license requires a passing score on the Praxis II (165); a doctorate, specialist, or equivalent degree in a program primarily psychological in nature (a master's degree in school psychology is acceptable); and successful completion of 3 years of school psychology experience:

 - One year of experience consists of 1500 hours within 12 consecutive months.